-6475 Metral Drive is a three-storey office building constructed in 1992 with 38,151 square feet of leasable space.
-It is located in the Woodgrove district which is located 10km outside of downtown Nanaimo.
-It is oriented along two major arterial routes known as Nanaimo Parkway North and Island Highway North.
+6475 Metral Drive is a three-storey Class A office building constructed in 1992 with 38,151 square feet of leasable space.
+It is located in the Woodgrove Regional Shopping District 10 km northwest of downtown Nanaimo.
+The property occupies a corner location, providing exposure to traffic on both Metral Drive and Aulds Road.
 6475 Metral Drive is 100% occupied with the major tenants including BCBC Human Resources and Vancouver Island Health Authority.

-Airways Business Park, 1935 - 32nd Avenue N.E., Calgary, AB
+Airways Business Park, 1935 - 32nd Avenue NE, Calgary, AB

-Airways Business Park is a two-storey suburban office building built in 1979 with 62,801 square feet of leasable space.
-It is located in the South Airways Industrial Park, which is a light-to-medium intensity commercial and suburban office development offering access to major traffic arterials and residential communities.
-Main floor retail space is measured at 19,949 square feet with the balance allocated to office tenancies.
-Airways Business Park is 95.1% occupied, with the largest tenants consisting of Calgary Progressive Lifestyles, Anchor Accounting Services and the Business Development Bank of Canada.
+Airways Business Park is a two-storey Class C suburban office building built in 1979 with a leasable area of 65,198 square feet, of which 19,949 is main floor retail space..
+It has a parking ratio 1:289 square feet, comprised of both surface and below grade covered parking.
+The property is located in the South Airways Industrial Park and is also in close proximity to several major traffic arterials, including 16th Avenue and Deerfoot Trail.
+Airways Business Park is 88.9%; the largest tenants consisting of Calgary Progressive Lifestyles, Anchor Accounting Services and the Business Development Bank of Canada.